Originate/exosphere/tutorial/part_2/part_2a/09_integration_with_web_server.md

 That's it!
 Restart the web server by stopping it with Ctrl-C and starting it again.
 Now we can add new todos via the web UI!
+Check it out: open localhost:3000 in your browser.
 The console also provides good coverage of the message traffic within our micro-service application.